Australian parliament approves free trade agreement with India; to implement on mutually agreed date | Business

 - India

-India and Australia would now implement the free trade agreement on a mutually agreed date as the Australian Parliament on Tuesday approved the pact between the two countries, an official said on Tuesday.
+India and Australia would now implement the free trade agreement on a mutually agreed date as the Australian Parliament on Tuesday approved the pact between the two countries.

 ''BREAKING: Our Free Trade Agreement with India has passed through parliament,'' Australian Prime Minister Anthony Albanese said in a tweet.